GLOBAL MARKETS-Stocks rise on U.S. data, euro gains on Spain

 Crude oil rose after three losing sessions, with support from a weaker dollar and expectations of tight gasoline supplies in the United States, the world's largest oil consumer.

-Front-month Brent crude futures settled up 49 cents at $122.88 a barrel, recovering from their sharpest daily fall in more than three weeks.
+Front-month Brent crude futures were up 54 cents to nearly $123 a barrel, recovering from their sharpest daily fall in more than three weeks.

 Fears of supply disruption in the Middle East underpinned oil, but gains were capped by concerns that some Western nations will release oil stocks, increasing supply and tempering prices.
 There is also a focus on the untamed euro zone crisis.